lemuelrfrancisco/ADT313/admin-dashboard-lemuel-francisco-bsit/README.md

 # Semi-finals & Finals coverage

     ### 1. Admin Dashboard with design
+        Login, Register, Movie, Artist, photos and videos (artist, photos, videos should be linked to movie)
     ### 2. Client Site with design

 # Getting Started with Create React App